Clustaar & GDPR

 What about the right to be Forgotten?

-Clustaar lets you delete your profile on the platform permanently.
-You can delete your account and all the data associated.
+Clustaar lets you delete your users conversations and date on the platform permanently.
+You can do it via the interface, or via API.

 Is my users data stored in an EU data centre ?